ymhaah/TRAIN-FEM_Tic-Tac-Toe-game/README.md

 # Frontend Mentor - Tic Tac Toe solution
+> Started at: Jan 11, 2023

 This is a solution to the [Tic Tac Toe challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tic-tac-toe-game-Re7ZF_E2v).
+FrontendMentor is a platform where developers can improve their front-end skills by building real projects and receiving feedback from the community.

 ## Table of contents